Hi, there 👋

 Frontastic enables you to:

-- Build, deploy, and iterate on websites faster by using our component layer
+- Build, deploy, and iterate on websites faster by using components

-- Create, manage, and optimize websites with the Frontastic studio
+- Create, manage, and optimize websites in a business UI

-Components are made available in the Frontastic studio, where anyone in your team can manage the full website without needing a developer.
+The Frontastic studio is the interface you use to manage your projects.
 Here, you can edit and optimize your sites, including pages, components, navigation, and layouts.

-Frontastic provides the delivery layer that serves the website as a Progressive Web App (PWA).
-Frontastic uses Next.js, which is based on React and is known for its performance and features for developing web applications.
-We also provide auto-scaling and fail-safe hosting and Server Side Rendering (SSR).
+Last but not least, Frontastic provides the delivery layer that serves the website as a Progressive Web App (PWA).
+We provide Server Side Rendering (SSR) along with auto-scaling and fail-safe hosting.

 For more information, see our article about the Frontastic architecture and Frontastic stack.

 As a developer, you'll interact with Frontastic in 2 different ways.
-To create extensions, you'll work with a Frontastic sandbox that's provisioned automatically in the Frontastic studio.
-To build, modify, and deploy Frontastic components, you'll use the Frontastic CLI in combination with the Frontastic studio.
+To extend the API hub or modify the Server Side Rendering, you'll work with a Frontastic sandbox that's provisioned automatically in the Frontastic studio.
+To build, modify, and deploy Frontastic components, you'll use our Frontastic CLI in combination with the Frontastic studio.

 As a business user, you'll be working within the Frontastic studio to create, manage, and optimize your commerce site.

 If you can’t find what you're looking for in the documentation or if you have any general feedback, please send us a message using the Submit a ticket button at the top of your page.